Maia-Everett/lintian.eu/_posts/2024-02-04-warcraft-retrospective-13.md

 After Warcraft Adventures failed to materialize, Blizzard released a series of four books to set the stage for Warcraft 3.
 Today, we'll be looking into *[Of Blood and Honor](https://warcraft.wiki.gg/wiki/Of_Blood_and_Honor)* by Chris Metzen, a simple, low-stakes story about a human, an orc, and a tower.

 This is a fairly short book.
 With only 128 paper pages, Warcraft Wiki classifies it as a novella.
 I went in blind, knowing only the basic premise and not expecting much.
 In some ways, I was pleasantly surprised.
-To talk
+Before we get to the book itself, however, let's discuss the motivation for small-scale stories like this one.

 ## The Importance of Peasants

+At one point in the Mass Effect Retrospective, Shamus Young [talks](https://www.shamusyoung.com/twentysidedtale/?p=28980) about the importance of showing the world through the eyes of regular people.

+Warcraft 1 and 2 are about large-scale war, about whole army deployments and battles that decide the date of kingdoms and continents.
+And even this story is highly abstracted by the gameplay, where peasant villages and the nvader fortresses alike are represented by the same kind of bases with the same tech trees.
+With such abstraction, it's not easy to imagine the wars as they actually occur in-universe, with looting and pillaging, with scorched lands and ruined lives.

+Warcraft Adventures gives us a taste of the aftermath of the wars.
+The orcs lost, were forced to live in a way contrary to their nature, and as a result, were reduced to despondent drunkards.
+And now we're seeing how the wars affected human society --- through the eyes of a single paladin.
+And it makes us care about the world the way Warcraft 1 and 2 just didn't, and couldn't by design.

+As an example of a game that's effective at making us care, consider [Final Fantasy XIV](https://en.wikipedia.org/wiki/Final_Fantasy_XIV).
+Like many good RPGs, it has a very long, very sweeping and high-stakes story that takes you all across the continent, and occasionally beyond, and where the stakes of the main plot range between national and cosmic.
+But between saving kingdoms and saving the whole world, it also doesn't forget to present the players a wonderfully detailed and thought-out setting that retains depth at every level of resolution, from cosmic to individual.